Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-00-kevin-jenkins-experience.md

 The "Demons" - a loan-word that had filled a conceptual gap we had never been aware of - that tormented humanity were what inspired it.
 Surrounded on all sides by an ecosystem saturated with toxic microfauna and parasitic nano-organisms, by vicious predators, hardy prey and an explosively unstable tectonic world, they sacrificed their own peace of mind on the altar of evolution.

-They are...not crazy.
+They are... not crazy.
 They are something far more than that.
 They are tortured geniuses.
 When they finally get off their world in a meaningful way, when they finally become eligible for contact and for introduction into the interstellar community, we will need to handle them with utmost care.

 They are physically powerful.
 They are strong enough to wield firearms that are powerful enough to overwhelm even the most powerful personal shielding, while our own weaponry will hardly slow them down.
 The chemical weapons they use as less-lethal alternatives would slaughter us.
 The water cannons they use to suppress riots would pulverize our bones.
 They are not only willing to die in the name of a fiction, they will do so gladly and eagerly.
 They are mentally overwhelming - their ideas are powerful, their inventiveness puts us to shame, their philosophy explores avenues of thought that simply never occurred to us.